 By: Carol Penner

-If you see or suspect abuse is happening
+If you see or suspect abuse

 It is your business.
 You are your “brother’s keeper.”
 If you are afraid that someone is being hurt, step in and help.
 Abuse is a crime and needs to be confronted.
 Letting someone continue to abuse is not helping them.
 It is not helping anyone.
 It is allowing the situation to get worse.
 People are permanently scarred by abuse, and it needs to stop.